-We will only be responsible for foreseeable losses
+We will only be responsible for foreseeable losses.

-If we break the agreement, we will only be responsible for any loss that we could have foreseen at the time we entered into the agreement, or for the loss that results from our fraud or gross negligence.
+If we break the agreement, we will be responsible for any loss that we could have foreseen at the time we entered into the agreement, or for the loss that results from our fraud or gross negligence.

 Nothing in these terms and conditions removes or limits our liability for death or personal injury resulting from our negligence or from fraud or fraudulent claims and statements.

-If not enough money in your account is held in your base currency, we'll take the equivalent value from money you hold in another currency.
-If you don't have enough money in your account to pay the fees or other amounts you owe us, we might recover the amount in another way, as explained below, and will inform you before doing so:
+If you don't have enough money in your account to pay the fees or other amounts you owe us, we also might recover the amount in another way, as explained below, and will inform you before doing so:

 You may be responsible for paying taxes or costs that apply to payments you make or receive through your account and that we are not responsible for collecting from you.
-Sometimes, for example if you're a legal resident of the Republic of Ireland or you withdraw money through an ATM in the Republic of Ireland, we may collect the appropriate amount of stamp duty up to the legal maximum as required by the Irish Revenue Commissioners.
+For example if you're a legal resident of the Republic of Ireland and you withdraw money through an ATM in the Republic of Ireland, we may collect the appropriate amount of stamp duty up to the legal maximum as required by the Irish Revenue Commissioners.
 In doing so, we may put your balance may become negative (if necessary).
 So please make sure you check for yourself!

-You may be responsible to us for certain losses.
+You may be responsible to us for certain losses

-If you have broken these terms and conditions, and this has caused us to suffer a loss, the following will apply:
+If you have broken these terms and conditions, and/or this has caused us to suffer a loss, the following will apply:

 If you’re unhappy with our service, we’ll try to put things right